rosspalmer/Spark-Optimization-Shapes-On-Shoes/README.md

 # Spark Optimization: Shapes On Shoes

-Example optimization of long running Spark application on shoe ratings data.
+Example optimization of a long-running Spark application on shoe ratings data.

 ## Problem

-At _Shapes On Shoes_, a fictional shoe manufacture, customers can create their own custom shoes by mixing shapes and colors and then publically rate their purchases on a decimal scale from 0 to 10.
+Here at _Shapes On Shoes_, a fictional shoe manufacture, customers can create their own custom shoes by mixing shapes and colors and then publicly rate their purchases on a decimal scale from 0 to 10.
-These ratings are loaded en mass into our sample table with the schema below:
+These ratings are loaded en masse into our sample table with the schema below:

 ```scala
 case class CustomerPurchase(